swyxio/spark-joy/README.md

 - Manypixels
 - Contentfly (copywriting)

-## courses
+## Courses

 - https://learnux.io/

-for the 4 minute version: https://jgthms.com/web-design-in-4-minutes/
+- for the 4 minute version: https://jgthms.com/web-design-in-4-minutes/
-for the 4 hour version: https://frontendmasters.com/courses/design-for-developers/
+- for the 4 hour version: https://frontendmasters.com/courses/design-for-developers/
-for the 4 week version: https://refactoringui.com/book
+- for the 4 week version: https://refactoringui.com/book
-for the 4 month version: https://learnui.design/
+- for the 4 month version: https://learnui.design/

-i may be signing up for https://shiftnudge.com/ .. its super expensive tho
+- i may be signing up for https://shiftnudge.com/ .. its super expensive tho

-## Narratives
+- upcoming design for devs book from adrian twarog https://www.enhanceui.com/

+## The value of design

 - https://medium.com/@awilkinson/slack-s-2-8-billion-dollar-secret-sauce-5c5ec7117908

 ## Interaction/Design Inspo